 Maple sugar and maple syrup are similar except for the final step in processing.
 They’re both created from the sap of maple trees and are boiled to get rid of the water.
 Maple sugar is boiled for longer so that all of the moisture evaporates.
 Granules of sugar are left to use as a sweetener in recipes.

 When comparing the above maple syrup alternatives, honey and agave come out on top.
 They are easy swaps due to the consistency and amount of sweetness they add.
 They’re also available in most grocery stores, making them easily accessible.
 Plus, you can use each to top breakfast items.

-If your primary concern is cost, white sugar is the best option for you.
+If your primary concern is cost, white sugar is your best option.
 It is usually about 1/3 – 1/2 of the price of agave, honey, and molasses.
 Plus, it adds a nice amount of sweetness to dishes and baking recipes.

 Choose your favorite alternative from the list above.
-There’s sure to be an easy alternative you already have in your pantry or can grab from your closest store.
+You will surely have an easy alternative in your pantry or can grab it from your closest store.
 Additional options include melted brown sugar, brown sugar syrup, and corn syrup.